How to create a Google Business Profile & Optimize It

 A good GMB is vital for attracting new customers.
 A Google My Business Insights Study found that 84% of overall GMB searches are discovery-based.
 This means most consumers use Google Business Profiles to research businesses rather than directly investigate a particular company.
 So you want your business to rank among the first listed for your category.

-When you choose a category, you can access many category-specific features that make your listing more compelling.
-For example, by categorizing your business as a restaurant, you get the option to post the menu or include an online reservation button in your listing.
+Choosing a category enables you to access many category-specific features that make your listing more profitable.
+For example, by categorizing your business as a restaurant, you get the option to post the menu, accept reservations, and take online orders through your Google Profile!

 #3 Visual Representation Is Key